easy-peasy-robotics/assignment_model-alignment/README.md

 1. _load_ the mesh model correctly and convert it to a point cloud;
 2. select the correct _set of parameters_ for `ICP`;
-3. get a reasonable _alignment score_.
+3. get a reasonable _alignment score_ over 5 attempts.

 The following is the score map: